How does this medication work? What will it do for me?

 The recommended dose and dosing schedule of vincristine varies according to the specific type of cancer being treated, the response to therapy, and the other drugs or treatments being used.
 The dose administered is also based on body size.

 Vincristine is injected into a vein through a specially prepared site on your skin that has been prepared for this purpose.
+It is usually scheduled to be given on a weekly basis.
 Very careful handling of this medication is required.
 It is always given under the supervision of a doctor in a hospital or similar setting with access to sterile equipment for preparation.

 As well as interfering with the genetic material DNA of cancer cells, vincristine can interfere with some of your normal cells.
 This can cause a number of side effects such as hair loss.
 Vincristine sometimes causes mild nausea and vomiting, but it is important to keep using this medication even if you feel ill.

 Your doctor, nurse, or pharmacist can advise you on how to reduce the effects of nausea and vomiting.
 Your doctor may want you to drink extra fluids while using this medication to prevent kidney problems.
 Keep track of any side effects and report them to your doctor as suggested in the section "What side effects are possible with this medication?"

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss an appointment to receive vincristine, contact your doctor as soon as possible to reschedule your appointment.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.